 LOWER COST ALTERNATIVE

-Home care can be significantly more cost-effective than a nursing home, especially if 24/7 coverage is not necessary.
+Home care can be significantly more cost-effective than a nursing home.
 In 2008, the cost of private nursing home care in Massachusetts averaged $300 per day, regardless of the type and level of care needed.
 By comparison, the average daily cost for a certified, state-licensed Home Health Aide providing four hours of senior care in Massachusetts was $92 per day.

 BETTER, MORE EFFICIENT CARE